Oakland County Parks

 function as major ecological hubs within the region by supporting

-protecting air and water quality and providing wildlife habitat.
+important ecosystems, protecting air and water quality and providing

-function of 21 distinct natural communities, including 1200 acres of
+health and function of 21 distinct natural communities, including 1200

-Control of deer densities, removal of invasive species, restoration of natural
+of invasive species, control of deer densities, restoration of natural

-fire cycles through prescribed burns, and reintroduction of native
+disturbances (like prescribed burns), and reintroduction of native

 plants are among the suite of land management tools applied to achieve